poga/lua53-notes/src/value_tvalue.md

 };
 ```

 `GCObject` are chained together as a linked list.
-This makes the implementation of mark and sweep much simpler.
+This makes the implementation of mark-and-sweep much simpler.

 Instead of `Value`,  `TValue` is used most of the time.
 It's just a `Value` and a type tag `tt_`.